Why the Choice Between Debit or Credit Matters

 For 2018, the Federal Reserve reported that debit card transaction fees are typically around $0.24 per payment.
 On average, exempt (non-covered) transactions cost $0.54.

 Incentives for cardholders: To maximize revenue, some banks give customers an incentive to choose credit (or a penalty for choosing debit, depending on how you look at it).
 In the past, they have charged fees for online transactions—around $1 or $2—but that’s not a widespread practice.
-Banks and card issuers also offer rewards like the opportunity for a better interest rate (in reward checking accounts), airline miles, or entry into a sweepstakes when you choose credit.
+Banks and card issuers also offer rewards like the opportunity for a better interest rate (in interest checking accounts), airline miles, or entry into a sweepstakes when you choose credit.

 Retailer workarounds: Banks and payment processing companies would love for you to choose credit because they receive more revenue for every dollar you spend.
 Retailers, on the other hand, beg to differ.
 They prefer that you select debit so that they don’t have to pay hefty interchange fees.
 In some cases, they add credit card surcharges (which aren’t allowed with debit card purchases under federal law) to that pass that cost on to customers who pay with plastic.
 Debit card minimums are another tactic, but payment networks prohibit those minimums.